Nutshell 4. Some important sorts of words

 These are adjectival verbs meaning ‘make/become one individual, make/become two individuals’, etc. The inner accusative is again the most useful case.
 They form brackets or coordinations.

-We can get close to the idea of grammatical number (singular and plural) by demoting a numeral to a compound modifier, just as we did with the feminine ‘waitress’ above.
+We can get close to the idea of grammatical number (singular and plural) by using a numeral as a compound modifier and thus downtoning it, analogously to the feminine in ‘waitress’ above.